 Up to 1,517 people died after the White Star liner struck an iceberg and sank on 15 April 1912.
 The apron may be the only item of clothing worn on the night of the disaster to have survived.
 It is a white cotton apron with bib front, decorated with broderais anglais edging and panelling and waist tie.

-Two years after the disaster, in 1914, Miss Francatelli left England to marry a New York restaurant worker.
+A year after the disaster, in 1913, Miss Francatelli married Swiss-born hotelier Max Alfred Haering.
 When her aunt and close friend asked if they could swap personal items as keepsakes to remember each other by, she gave her this apron.
 Miss Francatelli was aware that her family had suffered great anxiety when they heard of the disaster, compounded by the fact that the Duff Gordons did not sail under their own name but as Mr and Mrs Morgan.
 When the initial survivor lists were published they were forced to conclude that she must have perished; the truth only became apparent in later lists.